WebKit/WebKit/Source/bmalloc/libpas/ReadMe.md

 All of the heaps are able to participate in physical page sharing.
 This means that anytime any system page of memory managed by the heap becomes totally empty, it becomes eligible for being returned to the OS via decommit.
-Libpas's decommit strategy is particularly well tuned so as to compensate for the inherent memory overheads of isoheaping.
+Libpas' decommit strategy is particularly well tuned so as to compensate for the inherent memory overheads of isoheaping.
 Libpas achieves much better memory usage than bmalloc because it returns pages sooner than bmalloc would have, and